fluxstar/Whac-A-Mole/README.md

 Use the `1-4` keys to push down the corresponding button (left to right) Press the `` ` `` key for a secret!

-All unique code can be found in the `/whac-a-mole/whac-a-mole_description` directory.
+All unique code can be found in the `/whac-a-mole/src/whac-a-mole_description` directory.
-See `scripts` for Python code, `urdf` for model/joint setup
+See `scripts` for Python code, and `urdf` for model/joint setup